Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Nonlinear transfer and scattering structure

-\paragraph{Consequences for the Schwarzschild Cauchy problem.} As part of the proof of Theorem~\ref{thm:nonlinear-wave-operators} we establish robust boundedness and decay estimates for the Cauchy evolution from small admissible Lorenz-gauge data.
-For the reader primarily interested in the forward Cauchy problem and quantitative decay, we record the following consequences.
+As part of the proof of Theorem~\ref{thm:nonlinear-wave-operators} we establish robust boundedness and decay estimates for the Cauchy evolution from small admissible Lorenz-gauge data.
+For the reader primarily interested in the forward Cauchy problem and quantitative decay, we state the following consequences.